A Characterization of the n-th Degree Bounded Stochastic Dominance

-\subsection{Decision making and the Arrow-Pratt risk aversion measure}
+\subsection{Decision Making and the Arrow-Pratt Risk Aversion Measure}

 For a decision maker with a utility function $u$, \cite{pratt1964risk} recognized that $-u^{(2)}/u^{(1)}$ is a useful measure for the decision maker's risk aversion strength.
 The theory provided in \cite{pratt1964risk} focuses on small changes in the lottery that the decision maker faces and the risk premium that is associated with that lottery.
-Theorem \ref{Main:Thm} provides a connection between the global boundness of $-u^{(2)}/u^{(1)}$ to the decision maker's ranking over lotteries.
-In particular, $-u^{(2)}(x)/u^{(1)}(x) \geq (n-1)/(b-x)$ for all $x \in (a,b)$ and $u \in U_{n,[a,b]}$ implies $F \succeq_{n,[a,b]-BSD} G$ for any two lotteries.
+Theorem \ref{Main:Thm} provides a connection between the global boundness of the risk aversion measure $-u^{(2)}/u^{(1)}$ to the decision maker's ranking over general lotteries.
+In particular, if $F \succeq_{n+1,[a,b]-BSD} G$, then $-u^{(2)}(x)/u^{(1)}(x) \geq (n-1)/(b-x)$ for all $x \in (a,b)$ and $u \in U_{n,[a,b]}$ implies that the decision maker prefers $F$ to $G$.

 As an example, consider a simple case where $G$ yields $a$ dollars with probability $\theta ^{n}$ and $b$ dollars with probability $1 - \theta^{n}$, and $F$ yields $\theta a + (1-\theta)b$ dollars with probability $1$ for $\theta \in (0,1)$, $b>a$.
-Then it easy to check that $F \succeq_{n,[a,b]-BSD} G$.
+Then it is easy to check that $F \succeq_{n+1,[a,b]-BSD} G$.
 Hence, Theorem \ref{Main:Thm} shows that if a decision maker has the changing derivative property, i.e., $u \in U_{n,[a,b]}$ and a globally bounded Arrow-Pratt risk aversion measure $-u^{(2)}(x)/u^{(1)}(x) \geq (n-1)/(b-x)$ for all $x \in (a,b)$, then the decision maker prefers $F$ to $G$.
 Note that $G$'s expected value is higher than $F$'s expected value so not every risk averse decision maker prefers $F$ to $G$.
 Hence, our results provide non-trivial rankings of random variables for decision makers that have a globally bounded from below Arrow-Pratt measure of risk aversion.